Q&A with CARY WOLINSKY, Producer

 Q: How did you come across this story, and why were you drawn to it?

 CW: I met Rick and Laura Brown years ago and was immediately drawn in by their dreams, projects and teaching methods.
 I created several short articles about their projects for National Geographic magazine.
 When they told me that they wanted to reconstruct a synagogue in Poland, I warned them they might find it difficult politically.
 They pushed ahead anyway.
-Yari, John Rubin (Executive Producer of the film) and I decided their dream was becoming an important story that just needed to be documented.
+Yari, John Rubin (Executive Producer of the film) and I realized that the Brown’s dream was becoming an important story that just needed to be documented.

 Q: Did you have a particular interest in Jewish history before this project?